HIRIS-Lab/InvivoBrainHSI-Benchmark/README.md

 ## Code Structure
 The project structure is organized as follows:

-* data/: This directory contains data-related code and information.
+* data/: This directory contains input data.
 * models/: Contains the model architectures or pre-trained models used in the paper.
 * utils/: Utility functions and helper scripts.
-* main.m: The main script to run the experiments.
+* spectralSpatialMV.m: The main script to run the experiments.
 * config.m: Configuration file for various settings and hyperparameters.

 ## Citation